Nutrition and Dietetics

 FCN 363 Food Science

-In order to receive a Verification Statement, which is required for application to Dietetic Internships and Dietetic Technician, Registered (DTR) registration exam eligibility, the student must earn at least a 3.0 overall GPA in courses required for the major.
+In order to receive a Verification Statement, which is required for application to Supervised Practice Programs and Dietetic Technician, Registered (DTR) registration exam eligibility, the student must earn at least a 3.0 overall GPA in courses required for the major.
 Students wishing to receive Verification Statements are required to complete a Verification Statement Request Form and complete a Program Assessment Exit Survey.
-Both of these documents are availale from the DPD director.
-Verification Statements will be completed after a B.S. in Dietetics or program completion is recorded on the final transcript.
+Both of these documents are available from the DPD director.
+Verification Statements will be completed after a B.S. in Nutrition and Dietetics or program completion is recorded on the final transcript.
 For those students participating in the Dietetic Internship Central Application Service (DICAS), the Verification Statement will be completed electronically.

-A Verification Statement which includes the original signature of the DPD director should be submitted with applications to dietetic internships, to the AND as a part of the active membership status application and may be requested by employers or graduate schools.
+A Verification Statement which includes the original signature of the DPD director should be submitted with applications to supervised practice programs, to the AND as a part of the active membership status application and may be requested by state licensing boards, employers or graduate schools.

-A Declaration of Intent form will be provided to students by the program director for those who apply to a dietetic internship before required coursework is completed.
+A Declaration of Intent to Complete form will be provided to students by the program director for those who apply to a supervised practice program before required coursework is completed.
 This form substitutes for the Verification Statement and lists coursework in progress which fulfills didactic program requirements.
 Upon completion of the DPD course requirements, a final Verification Statement will be awarded upon written request by the student.
 For those students participating in the Dietetic Internship Central Application Service (DICAS), the intent form will be completed electronically.

 DPD graduates who receive Verification Statements are eligible to sit for the Dietetic Technician, Registered (DTR) Exam.
 See https://www.cdrnet.org/certifications/registration-examination-for-dietetic-technicians for more information on the option.